-The easy recipe highlights pear’s sweetness and their mildly floral notes, while the vanilla yogurt lends an extra luxuriant texture, added protein, and a nice note of vanilla without having to add vanilla extract.
+The easy recipe highlights pear’s sweetness and its mildly floral notes, while the vanilla yogurt lends texture, added protein and a note of vanilla without having to add vanilla extract.

 Pear upside-down cake by siggi’s